 The Montrose Apartments building was constructed for Andrew Sheret Ltd. in 1912, providing ground floor commercial space with housing units above.
-The 3 storey brick building was designed by Victoria-born architect C. Elwood Watkins and was named by Andrew Sheret after his birthplace in Montrose, Scotland.
-A painted sign advertising Sheret's Plumbing is still visible on the western facade today.
+The 3 storey brick building was designed by Victoriaborn architect C. Elwood Watkins and was named by Andrew Sheret after his birthplace in Montrose, Scotland.
+Andrew Sheret's plumbing business operated out of the building until the 1950s, and a painted sign advertising Sheret's Plumbing is still visible on the western facade today.
 The building was listed on the Canadian Register of Historic Places in 1995, but has not been designated as a heritage building.
-Andrew Sheret's plumbing business operated out of the building until the 1950s.

-Donald Luxton and Associates has been engaged to prepare a heritage conservation plan for the Montrose Building, which is included in support of the Rezoning and Development Permit applications.
+Donald Luxton & Associates has been engaged to prepare a heritage conservation plan for the Montrose Apartments, which is included in support of the Rezoning and Development Permit applications.